ageekdev/laravel-social-link-validator/README.md

 ### add new platform

-To add new platform by your self
+To add new platform by yourself
 - create new class in `src/Validators/Platforms` folder
 - import created new class in `src/config/config.php`